soIipsist/scaffolder/README.md

 #### templates

-A `template` can be any directory, as long as it resides within the `templates` folder, or specified in the `templates.json` file.
-During the scaffolding process, all template files will be transferred to the newly created project directory.
+A `template` is the directory that serves as a reference, from which files are copied during the scaffolding process.
+A reference name is assigned to all templates upon creation.
+If not specified, the base name of the `destination_directory` will be used as the default.

 You can manage templates by adding or deleting them using the `add` and `delete` subcommands respectively.

 ```bash
 scaffolder > templates add [-h] [-t TEMPLATE]